Adobe Target is Adobe’s optimisation solution hosted within the Adobe Experience Cloud platform.

 Adobe Test and Target includes an online editor making it straightforward to create simple A/B tests to alter content – such as changing the heading or using an alternative hero image.
 The online editor also caters for basic style changes of a page – such as amending the background colour of a text box or changing the text colour.

 The online editor also offers the option to change the HTML and CSS where more complex changes to the content, styling or navigation are required.

-Adobe Target provides the option to specify audiences the A/B test is appropriate for.
+Adobe Test and Target provides the option to specify audiences the A/B test is appropriate for.
 Tests can either be set to run for All Visitors, or only to run when the visitor is identified as being part of a specified audience.

-Adobe Target includes several predefined audiences including the following:
+The platform includes several predefined audiences including the following: